sleuthkit/sleuthkit/case-uco/java/README.md

 | Parameter | Description | Default |
 | :---: | :---: | :---: |
 | exporter.relationships.includeParentChild | Include or exclude parent-child relationships from the CASE output.
 By default, this class will export all parent-child relationships present in The Sleuth Kit DataModel.
 Volume System to Volume would be an example of such a relationship.
 If your use case requires exporting only the Volume, this configuration property will toggle that behavior. | true |

+# Design Basics #
+This JAR is (as far as we know) primarily used by a Autopsy report module.
+The report module drives the process and uses the CaseUcoExporter class (in this JAR) to convert TSK data model objects to the JSON-LD CASE/UCO data.

+The JAR contains POJO classes that represent the CASE/UCO objects.
+CaseUcoExporter will populate the POJO classes and they then get serialized via GSON.
+As much as possible, the class and member variable names in the POJOs line up with the CASE/UCO names (except for prefixes that contain colons).

+This code does not have the ability to import CASE/UCO and generate TSK objects.
+It is export only.